-During the income tax filing season, you can pick up Massachusetts personal income tax forms at most local libraries, IRS district offices, and DOR district office tax counters.
+During the income tax filing season, you can pick up Massachusetts personal income tax forms at most local libraries.
+Forms may also be available at local IRS district offices.
+Note: Call in advance to check on availability.

-Note: To obtain federal tax information and forms via the Internet, go to irs.gov or call the IRS toll-free at (800) 829-3676.
+To obtain federal tax information and forms via the Internet, go to irs.gov or call the IRS toll-free at (800) 829-3676.